matinfazli/pioneer-games/docs/documentation.md

 - Creates a sort of "personal space bubble" around stationary units
 - Helps moving units navigate around these stationary obstacles

-## Unit formations
-The formation logic is inside the AC_MovementSystem_Advanced blueprint file.
-It works with the Environment Query System.
-You can find the EQS files in the EQS folder.

-The system sends a query to the click location and the query returns a list of locations.
-These locations get passed to the “Move units” function, which creates “Move Tasks” and adds these tasks to the task queue of the units (more information on the task queue below).

 ## Unit selection
 The start of the unit selection logic flow is inside the blueprint AC_SelectionSystem_Basic.
 On click we get the mouse position on the viewport and save the mouse start position and the mouse end position.

-If it’s a single click, we do a line trace, get the name of the hit actor and pass this name to the “Select Entity” function, which handles the C++/Mass logic of the selection.

 If it’s a drag and drop selection, we create a quad corner vector list.
 These are 4 vectors which build a rectangle on the map.